C5T/Current/README.md

 Passing `--help` will cause `ParseDFlags()` to print all registered flags with their descriptions and `exit(0)`.

 [`dflags`](https://github.com/KnowSheet/Bricks/blob/master/dflags/dflags.h) is a simplified header-only version of Google's [`gflags`](https://code.google.com/p/gflags/).
 It requires no linker dependencies and largely is backwards-compatible.
-## Extras

-[`Bricks`](https://github.com/KnowSheet/Bricks/) contains a few other useful bits, such as threading primitives, in-memory message queue and system clock utilities.
 ## Unit Testing: `gtest`

 Bricks contains a header-only port of Google's [`GoogleTest`](http://code.google.com/p/googletest/): a great C++ unit testing library open-sourced by [**Google**](https://www.google.com/finance?q=GOOG).